softwarelanguageslab/monarch/README.md

 The framework can be used in a standalone mode by interacting with it through a command line interface.
 This command line interface currently offers some basic analyses for Scheme and some utilities for testing parsing of Python programs.
 This CLI is offered by the `maf2-analysis` package, and can be executed by running `cabal run` in this package.

 Alternatively, the repository can be used as a set of libraries.
-This usage is illustrated by [this](https://github.com/bramvdbogaerde/maf2-lambda) repository, which implements a simple analysis for the extended lambda calculus.
-It also contains a suitable _stack_ configuration to load our set of libraries from this repository through Github's infrastructure.
+This usage is illustrated by [this](examples/maf2-lambda/) package, which implements a simple analysis for the extended lambda calculus.
+It also contains a suitable _cabal_ configuration to load our set of libraries from this repository through Github's infrastructure.

 ## Structure